CodeLenz/WallE.jl/README.md

 # WallE
 Bounding Box Optimizer for large problems where the optimal solution lies on the boundary.
+The algorithm is a modified Steepest Descent projecting infeasible variables to the boundary of the feasible design space (defined by the side constraints ci and cs).
+Unless disabled by the user (GC=false), a modified Conjugate Gradient is tried at each iteration to improve convergence.
+Line search is performed by a modified (projected) Armijo backtracking and strong conditions can be enabled (STRONG=true).

-BExample
+Example

 ```julia
     using WallE